Mayor’s Scholars Program

 What You Need to Know

-Qualification for MSP is determined by submission and completion of the Free Application for Federal Student Aid (FAFSA) each year, if eligible to apply for state and federal student financial aid.
-Applicants for job training programs do not need to complete the FAFSA.
+Qualification for the MSP is determined by submission and completion of the Free Application for Federal Student Aid (FAFSA) each year, if eligible to apply for State and federal student financial aid.
+Applicants to job training programs are exempt from the FAFSA requirement.
+Immigrants who are ineligible for FAFSA may still apply for MSP.

 The scholarship covers up to three years for an associate degree or one and a half times the expected completion time of any BCCC certificate or certified job training program.

-Students must complete a six-week Summer Bridge program starting July 1, 2019.
-Students may be paid to attend the Summer Bridge program through YouthWorks.
+Students must complete a six-week Summer Bridge program.
+Students may be paid to attend the Summer Bridge Program through YouthWorks or they may be eligible for a CASA scholarship.

 Participants who complete an associate degree are eligible to earn a bachelor’s degree at Coppin State University tuition-free.
 Visit coppin.edu for application details.